 And of course, packaging — people sometimes forget how important packaging is.
 The packaging is the very first thing we see and it plays a huge role in our decision to buy the product.

-IdeaPros is a Super Venture Partner™ who has the resources, experience, and tools to help you succeed at this step or any step in the entrepreneurial journey.
+IdeaPros is a Super Venture Partner™ who has the resources, experience, and tools to help you at this step or any step in the entrepreneurial journey.